Signs of Change in Immigration Enforcement Policies Emerging From DHS

 - Read more about the Legal Arizona Workers Act in the January 2008 Policy Beat.

-- Visit the MPI Data Hub for the latest stats on immigrants in Texas and for the State Responses to Immigration data tool.
+- Visit the MPI Data Hub for the latest stats on immigrants in Texas.

 New Jersey Supreme Court Immigration Case.
 The New Jersey Supreme Court will hear a case on whether a judge can set a significantly higher bail for an unauthorized immigrant subject to an ICE detainer.
 In January 2009, a trial judge raised Manuel Fajardo-Santos's original $75,000 bail to $300,000 after a local prosecutor expressed concerns that the federal government could deport Fajardo-Santos before the state had the opportunity to bring him to trial since ICE already had a "detainer" on him.
 The New Jersey State Appellate Division overturned the bail increase, ruling that an ICE detainer alone was not sufficient justification for such a dramatic bail increase.
 The New Jersey Supreme Court will now reexamine the appellate court's decision.

-- Visit the MPI Data Hub for the latest stats on immigrants in New Jersey and for the State Responses to Immigration data tool.
+- Visit the MPI Data Hub for the latest stats on immigrants in New Jersey.

 - Read more about immigrants and criminal convictions in Debunking the Myth of Immigrant Criminality: Imprisonment Among First- and Second-Generation Young Men.